 Verification is often a matter of security and legitimacy.
 The bank sending your money (or is sending it to you on someone else’s behalf) needs proof that you are indeed who you say you are.
 This often means they require evidence of your identity with evidence such as a valid passport, a bill in your name, and/or even your address history.

 It is important to note that this verification process is there to protect you.
 As annoying as it may be, it ensures that no one else can send or use your money on your behalf or without your approval first.
-This process is often referred to as multi-step verification – you may have experienced it when trying to log into social media and email accounts, too.
+This process is often referred to as two-step or multi-step verification – you may have experienced it when trying to log into social media and email accounts, too.

 However annoying it may be to go through verification, especially if you do not have time or cannot remember the necessary numbers, it is worth following security checks to ensure your account – and money – don’t fall into the wrong hands.